SJTECollege/playground-graph-dijkstra/markdowns/dijkstra2.md

 path to E = empty
 ```

-We mark A as visited and select our next current node: D. We check two neighbours: B and E. When checking B, we don't replace its minimum distance (as the existing 4 is less than the calculated 7), so we don't replace its current path, either.
-Remember: we only replace the path when we modify the minimum distance of a node.
+We mark A as visited and select our next current node: D. We check two neighbours: B and E.

+When checking B, we don't replace its minimum distance (as the existing 4 is less than the calculated 7), so we don't replace its current path, either.
+Remember: we only replace a path when we modify the minimum distance of a node.

 We then check neighbour E, update its minimum distance (9, which is less than infinity) and path (`path to E = C, D, E`, which is the `path to D` plus E), and are left with this:

 ![Graph example](graph_b.png "")